errornerv/Uni_Final/README.md

 Requested by Professor Karimi.

-A web panel and a whole code written using Python, which includes a report and complete execution.
+A web panel using html css and js and a whole code written using Python, which includes a report and complete execution.
 All additional explanations and required items are inside the folder.
 Read.